Isabella of Gloucester, the Lost Queen of England

 King John

-Isabella was the youngest daughter, and co-heiress, of William, 2nd Earl of Gloucester and his wife, Hawise, daughter of Robert de Beaumont, 2nd Earl of Leicester; Isabella was therefore a great-granddaughter of Isabel de Vermandois.
+Isabella was the youngest daughter, and co-heiress, of William, 2nd Earl of Gloucester and his wife, Hawise, daughter of Robert de Beaumont, 2nd Earl of Leicester; Isabella was therefore a great-granddaughter of Isabel de Vermandois (and a distant cousin of the Warennes).
 Through her father, Isabella was a descendant of Robert of Gloucester, the illegitimate half-brother of Empress Matilda who was his sister’s leading general during the civil war known as The Anarchy.
 We know very little of Isabella’s childhood, although, considering her social status, as the daughter of one of England’s wealthiest earls, it is likely that she was given the education expected of a high-ranking noblewoman and taught to run a large household, as well as the social graces of singing, dancing and needlework.
 Her parents’ marriage appears to have been a successful one.
 Isabella’s mother, Countess Hawise, was a regular witness to her husband’s charters and was mentioned in several of them, especially in the pro amina clauses of grants made to religious houses that sought spiritual benefits for those named.

 Baldwin, the Archbishop of Canterbury at the time, opposed the marriage as the couple were related within the prohibited degrees, both being a great-grandchild of Henry I, and ordered that they should not live together as husband and wife.
 John promised to seek a papal dispensation, in order to overcome Baldwin’s objections – although it appears this was never obtained.
-Nevertheless, John and Isabella were married on 29th August, 1189, at Marlborough Castle, Wiltshire.
+Nevertheless, John and Isabella were married on 29 August, 1189, at Marlborough Castle, Wiltshire.
 Although Isabella and John were married for ten years, their marriage was neither happy nor successful.
-They spent some time together in the first years of their marriage as they issued charters together during a visit to Normandy around 1190–91.
-However, they appear to have spent less and less time together as the years went on.
+They spent some time together in the first years of their marriage and issued joint charters during a visit to Normandy around 1190–91.
+However, they appear to have spent less and less time in each others’ company as the years went on.
 They never had any children and it is during this time in his life that John’s illegitimate children, including Richard of Chilham and Joan Lady of Wales, were probably born.
 In 1193, as part of his plotting with Philip Augustus, John promised to marry the French king’s half-sister, Alys, who had previously been betrothed to John’s own brother, Richard.
 Nothing eventually came of the marriage proposal, but it was an implicit rejection of Isabella as his wife.

-John succeeded to the throne on the death of his older brother Richard I – the Lionheart – on 6th April 1199.
-He was crowned king on 27th May 1199; the fact that Isabella was not crowned alongside him, suggests that John was already looking for a way out of the marriage.
+John succeeded to the throne on the death of his older brother Richard I – the Lionheart – on 6 April 1199.
+He was crowned king on 27 May 1199; the fact that Isabella was not crowned alongside him, suggests that John was already looking for a way out of the marriage.
 Isabella would never be styled Queen of England.

 Coat of arms of Geoffrey de Mandeville, Earl of Essex and Gloucester

-Within months of his succession, possibly as early as 30th August 1199 (the day after their 10th wedding anniversary), but certainly by 1200, John had obtained a divorce on the grounds of consanguinity; the bishops of Lisieux, Bayeux and Avranches, sitting in Normandy, provided the required judgement.
+Within months of his succession, possibly as early as 30 August 1199 (the day after their 10th wedding anniversary), but certainly by 1200, John had obtained a divorce on the grounds of consanguinity; the bishops of Lisieux, Bayeux and Avranches, sitting in Normandy, provided the required judgement.

 The king eventually arranged a new marriage for Isabella, to a man who was over 16 years her junior.
 In 1214, although possibly past child-bearing age – certainly safe child-bearing age – she was married to Geoffrey de Mandeville, Earl of Essex, who had paid the considerable sum of 20,000 marks to become her second husband and Earl of Gloucester ‘jure uxoris‘ (by right of his wife), a huge sum which he could never hope to repay.
 Indeed, he soon defaulted on his payments.
-Just 2 years later, in 1216, de Mandeville died from wounds he’d received in a tournament in London.
+Just 2 years later, in 1216, de Mandeville died from wounds he had received in a tournament in London.

 220px-Hubert_de_Burgh-Paris